obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/obsidian-archivebox-plugin.md

 Developed by: [[invariant]]
 Mobile compatible: [[Desktop-only plugins|No]]

 Archives links to ArchiveBox, a self-hosted archiver, upon file modification.
+Requires ArchiveBox 0.6.3+

 %% ----- Do not edit anything above this line ----- %%